zhuravkovigor/love-i18n/README.md

 # love-i18n

-A small, lightweight internationalization (i18n) library written in Lua, designed for easy integration with Love2D games and compatible with LuaRocks.
+love-i18n is a powerful and fully-featured internationalization (i18n) library designed specifically for Love2D games, while also remaining compatible with general Lua projects.

 ## Features